brpandey/hangman/README.md

 * Player game archival can be captured through logging, e.g. --log option The display and log options are exclusive to the command line client.
-The human guessing timeout `-ti` option allows values between 0 secs and 10 secs to choose a letter.
-The parallel `-pl` option allows games to be played on all the cores of your system
+The human guessing wait timeout `-w` option allows values between 0 secs and 20 secs to choose a letter.
+The parallel `-p` option allows games to be played on all the cores of your system

 Command Line options: